dapirra/Long_Island_Job_Filter/README.md

 ### Things to watch out for:

 - Any future visual update to the layout of the supported websites could break the script for said site.
-- There are 2 towns of Woodbury in New York, one in Nassau County and one in Orange county.
+- There are 2 towns of Woodbury in New York, one in [Nassau County](https://www.google.com/maps/place/Woodbury,+Nassau+County,+NY) and one in [Orange County](https://www.google.com/maps/place/Woodbury,+Orange+County,+NY).
 This script can't tell one from the other and will leave any job located in Woodbury unmarked.
 It's up to the user to figure out which Woodbury.